jucian0/posts/building-forms-in-reactjs.md

 We are creating an application, opening the application directory, installing dependencies, and start the application.

-Form libraries can be optional, but if you want good validation in your forms you should use a form library validation, for this tutorial I will use Yup, since that our goal is to learn how to implement good forms I will use Bootstrap to turn more easily work.
+Form libraries can be optional, but if you want good validation in your forms you should use a library form validation, for this tutorial I will use Yup, since that our goal is to learn how to implement good forms, to turn our work easier we are going to use Bootstrap..

 ```bash
 yarn add bootstrap